A cable’s jacket has a huge influence on its sound. What’s more: adding another layer around an already insulated cable still has a large effect!

 Sadly the thicker cotton sleevingwouldn’t fit over the XLR connectors, otherwise it could well have proved a good solution.
 But this could only be tested if I removed the connectors.
 Given that this means removing the shrink tube I wasn’t prepared to do that.
 Instead, I fitted a double layer of the thinner cotton sleeving.
 This resulted in a double amount of what the single layer did: even more thickening and compression of the sound which makes for a very warm and cozy sound but one that loses out too much in terms of dynamics and liveliness.
 The effect really isn’t unpleasant at all but evn too much for me.
 As regular readers know, I like smoothness, I really do, but I don’t want to feel like the life has slipped away from my system.
 With a double layer of sheeting, the Cardas cable now sounded a lot warmer than any interlink I have lying around and was altogether really too much of a good thing!

 As mentioned above, the powercables were newly made but over the course of this review, they were plenty used.
-In particular, the cable that I liked least (the one with the thin cotton sleeving) was left attached to the cd player for an extended period of about three weeks.
-Still this didn’t change the way the sleeving affected the Belden’s sound.
+In particular, the cable that I liked least (the one with the thin cotton sleeving) was left attached to the CD player for an extended period of about three weeks.
+Still, this didn’t change the way the sleeving affected the Belden’s sound.
 If anything, the cable sounded even softer after being used for a prolonged period.
 The same was true for the Cardas cable.
+In general, however, but also depending on their construction, I find that power cables (with no tweaks applied) need little to no running in.

 Common Cotton jacket?